peikunyang/18_QSBVS/README.md

 - Evaluation of finite-sampling effects
 - Ranking and comparison of receptor–ligand configurations

-The analysis focuses on:
-- Energy stability
-- Variance under finite sampling
-- Preservation of energetic ordering

----

 ## Notes

 - The repository is designed to mirror the computational pipeline described in the associated manuscript.